StephenStaklinski/beam/README.md

 ../tidetree
 ```

-An initial install will obtain these by running:
+An initial install will obtain these by running the following with the path to Java FX specified:
 ```
 mkdir metastabayes_dev
 cd metastabayes_dev